Margarita Dubocovich

 Margarita L. Dubocovich, Ph.D., FACNP, FASPET is an Argentine neuropharmacologist currently a SUNY Distinguished Professor at University of Buffalo, State University of New York.
 She is best known for her groundbreaking research on the regulation of circadian rhythms and the role of melatonin receptors in the brain.

-Dr. Dubocovich was born in Venado Tuerto, Santa Fe, Argentina, and received her Ph.D. in Pharmacology from the University of Buenos Aires in 1976.
+Dubocovich was born in Venado Tuerto, Santa Fe, Argentina, and received her Ph.D. in Pharmacology from the University of Buenos Aires in 1976.

-In 1985, Dr. Dubocovich joined the faculty at SUNY Buffalo, where she established her own research program and became a leader in the field of melatonin receptor pharmacology.
+In 1985, Dubocovich joined the faculty at SUNY Buffalo, where she established her own research program and became a leader in the field of melatonin receptor pharmacology.
 She discovered the first high-affinity melatonin receptor, which led to the development of selective melatonin agonists and antagonists that have been used to study the physiological and therapeutic effects of melatonin.

-Dr. Dubocovich has received numerous awards and honors for her contributions to the field of neuropharmacology, including the prestigious Julius Axelrod Award from the American Society for Pharmacology and Therapeutics in 2022.
+Dubocovich has received numerous awards and honors for her contributions to the field of neuropharmacology, including the prestigious Julius Axelrod Award from the American Society for Pharmacology and Therapeutics in 2022.
 She is also a Fellow of the American Society for Pharmacology and Therapeutics.

-Dr. Dubocovich continues to conduct cutting-edge research on the role of melatonin receptors in circadian rhythms, sleep, and mood disorders, and her work has important implications for the development of novel treatments for these conditions.
+Dubocovich continues to conduct cutting-edge research on the role of melatonin receptors in circadian rhythms, sleep, and mood disorders, and her work has important implications for the development of novel treatments for these conditions.

-Dr. Margarita Dubocovich has several patents in her name, many of which are related to her research on melatonin receptors and their potential therapeutic applications.
+Dubocovich has several patents in her name, many of which are related to her research on melatonin receptors and their potential therapeutic applications.
 Some of her notable patents include: